tengcharmaine/tp/docs/DeveloperGuide.md

 **Potential Issues With Current Feature**

-Currently, ClinicMate only support English and does not support other languages such as Chinese, Japanese, Arabic etc. This restricts the usability of users who does not use English.
-In another scenario where the patient name might not be in English, the user will also not be able to perform most commands such as `add`, `edit` etc.
+Currently, ClinicMate only supports English and does not support other languages such as Chinese, Japanese, Arabic etc. This restricts the usability of users who does not use English.
+In another scenario where a patient's name might not be in English, the user will also not be able to perform most commands such as `add`, `edit` etc.

 **Proposed Enhancements**